Oak Creek is named for the Oregon White Oak savanna and woodlands that once flourished in this watershed.

 Water Action Team Activities in Oak Creek

-- Partnered with OSU Engineering School to conduct studies and design mitigation strategies to improve water quality and reduce the impact of the unnatural rapid response stormwater system draining into Oak Creek from campus.
+- Partnered with OSU Engineering School to conduct studies and design mitigation strategies to improve water quality and reduce the impact of the unnatural rapid response stormwater system that drains into Oak Creek from OSU campus

-- Produced a 3D model of the Oak Creek watershed as an educational tool.
+- Produced a 3-D glass model of the Oak Creek Watershed as an educational tool

 - Discovering Oak Creek by Bike

 - Corvallis Stormwater Master Plan (chapters 4.2.6 and 11.0-11.3)